anarspereira/heart-disease-prediction/README.md

 The Logistic Regression model performed best compared to the other algorithms.
 Apart from the latter, the Random Forest and Support Vector Machine models scored above 80%.

 The K-Nearest Neighbors, Decision Tree and Neural Network models had the lowest scores.

+Due to the shape of the dataset, we were unable to perform any further analysis, namely the unsupervised learning clustering analysis.

+A future approach could be to use the XGBoost classifier algorithm and explore cross validation, hyperparameter tuning and neural networks in more depth.